 Badgers will cache the food they catch for later.
 A video surfaced in March 2017 of a badger burying a whole calf carcass by itself.
 University of Utah biologists were trying to capture footage of vultures and other avian scavengers but captured some amazing footage of the incident.
 This is the first known instance of a badger burying an animal larger than itself.

 There is a great article by the University of Utah which you can find here.

 Here is the amazing footage of a badger burying an entire cow.

 The badger spent five days burying the 50-pound carcass.
 The badger then went back to the carcass over the next two months.

-Badgers will also seeds, acorns and nuts, and will also crops of sweetcorn and wheat from farmers fields.
+Badgers will also seeds, acorns, nuts, and also sweetcorn and wheat from farmers’ fields.

 Badgers are a nuisance to both farmers and gardeners as they can do a lot of damage.

 We all know that skunks can smell bad, but this is not to do with their diet.
 Skunks are omnivores, eating a variety of fruits, plants, and meat.
 They will eat a variety of food to get enough varied nutrients.

 Skunks eat fruit such as apples, pears, bananas, berries and melons.

 Skunks will eat larvae, earthworms, frogs, snaked, birds, moles, lizards, grubs, rodents, and bird eggs.